wp-plugins/social-locker/readme.txt

 * View Social Locker plugin <a href="http://demo.onepress-media.com/sociallocker-free/" target="_blank">demo</a>.
 * Check out OnePress <a href="http://onepress-media.com/portfolio" target="_blank">portfolio</a>.
-* Visit OnePress <a href="http://onepress-media.com/portfolio" target="_blank">help desk</a>.
+* Visit OnePress <a href="support.onepress-media.com/" target="_blank">help desk</a>.
 * Follow OnePress on <a title="Follow OnePress on Facebook" href="http://www.facebook.com/OnePressMedia" target="_blank">Facebook</a> and
 <a title="Follow OnePress on Twitter" href="http://twitter.com/OnePressMedia" target="_blank">Twitter</a>

 = Need Support, We Got You Covered =

 All of our plugins come with free support.
 We care about your plugin after purchase just as much as you do.
 We want to make your life easier and make you happy about choosing our plugins.
 We guarantee to respond to every inquiry within 1 business day.
+Please visit our <a href="support.onepress-media.com/" target="_blank">help desk</a>.

 == Installation ==